How to Buy Ripple (XRP) – A Beginner’s Guide

 Keep in mind that every Ripple wallet requires an initial 20 XRP deposit to prevent the creation of fake accounts.
 You won’t be able to access this deposit after your initial purchase.

-If you want a thorough explanation of Ripple, XRP and the buying process keep on reading.
+For a thorough explanation of Ripple, XRP and additional buying options keep on reading.
 Here’s what I’ll cover:

 - What is Ripple?